N-Town Plays: Modern revival

-The Lincoln Mystery Plays are based on the N-Town Plays and were inspired by Keith Ramsay (b.1933-d.2021) who was head of drama at Bishop Grosseteste College during the 1970s.
-In 1974, Ramsay directed the Oberfuer Cycle which then led to his work, directing the productions every four years between 1978 and 2000 of the Lincoln Mystery Plays.
+The Lincoln Mystery Plays are based on the N-Town Plays.

+Keith Ramsay (b.1933-d.2021) was head of drama at Bishop Grosseteste College during the 1970s.
+In 1974, Ramsay directed the Oberfuer Cycle.
+In 1978, he formed the ‘Lincoln Mystery Plays Company’ and he directed the productions every four years between 1978 and 2000 of the Lincoln Mystery Plays.